B Running Oracle Trace File Analyzer Administration Commands

 Use thetfactl unsetresourcelimit

-command to unset the limitations set on Oracle Trace File Analyzer CPU usage. - tfactl unsetupload
+command to unset the limitations set on Oracle Trace File Analyzer CPU and memory usage. - tfactl unsetupload

 Use thetfactl unsetupload